 Tragically, more black men pass through the criminal justice system than through America's college and university system.
 In Baltimore, for example, 52 percent of black men in their 20s are either incarcerated, on parole, or on probation.
 Imagine what type of city Baltimore would be if 52 percent of black males were instead college graduates or in college or graduate school?

-Additionally, Historically Black Colleges and Universities (HBCUs) now primarily educate black women, with the female to male ratios at most schools approaching 2 to 1.
+Additionally, Historically Black Colleges and Universities (HBCUs) now primarily educate black women, with the female-to-male ratios at most schools approaching two-to-one.
 Howard University's female population, for example, is 64 percent of its student body; Hampton University's is 61 percent; Florida A&M's is 57 percent.

 Caricatured black male aggression is not a problem to be solved but a powerful trait to be directed toward its destiny in love.
 Wherever black males are lovingly raised to fight aggressively for what is true, noble, pure, and admirable, we will find great marriages, stable families, a love for learning, moral formation, economic wisdom, and a platform of empowerment that would catapult black America beyond the dream of Martin Luther King.